Surfer SEO is one of the best data-driven tools to help improve your content ranking.

 Additionally, with the raise in user metrics collection, they have been able to tell which content does better for each query.

 As a result, depending on the query, the rules change.

 And this is where correlational SEO comes into play.

 Correlational SEO involves scraping the top results for a given query and analyzing what all the top pages have in common from a statistical point of view so you can emulate it on your pages and serve Google exactly what they think works best for the query.

-Now, does this mean you will rank for the most competitive queries just with Correlational onpage SEO?
+Now, does this mean you will rank for the most competitive queries just with Correlational on-page SEO?

-According to our own data research, Backlinks are still THE most correlated factor to high rankings.
+On-page SEO tools are great, but according to our own data research, Backlinks are still THE most correlated factor to high rankings.

 But guess what?

 If they rank on top of Google, the top results are likely to have built a decent number of links.